János Latorcai

-János Latorcai (born 9 May 1944) is a Hungarian engineer and politician who has served as Deputy Speaker of the National Assembly since 2010.
+János Latorcai (born 9 May 1944) is a Hungarian engineer and politician, who served as Minister of Industry and Trade from 1993 to 1994.
+As a politician of KDNP and Fidesz, he was a Member of Parliament from 1994 to 2026.
+He served as a Deputy Speaker of the National Assembly from 2010 to 2026.

 Biography

 He was born in Békés on 9 May 1944.
 He finished Mezőtúr Secondary School and Esztergom Higher Technical School of Chemical Engineering in 1965.
 He acquired a degree in mechanical engineering in 1971 and a technical doctorate in 1976 at the Technical University of Heavy Industry in Miskolc.
 He was a researcher of the Textile Industry Research Institute from 1965 to 1971.
 He worked as an assistant lecturer for the College of Food Industry in 1971.
 He worked in the Ministry of Labour first as researcher in 1975, then as deputy head of department.
 He was senior lecturer at the University of Technology in Budapest from 1976 to 1992.
 From 1989 he worked for the service provider subsidiary of FÉG as senior engineer, then as production development engineer, deputy CEO and finally CEO.
 He worked in the Ministry of Industry and Trade as head of the Industrial Economy Department in 1991 and as head of the Industrial Policy Department from 1992.
 He was a member of the corporate council of Rába Rt. from 1991 and later its chairman of the board.
 He has joined several non-profit organisations.
 He served as Minister of Industry and Trade in the Antall and Boross cabinets from February 1993 to July 1994.

 He joined the Christian Democratic People's Party (KDNP) in 1993.
 He was the party's vice president from 1994 to 1995 and presided over the National Board from 1995 to 1997.
 He was one of the founders of the Hungarian Christian Democratic Alliance (MKDSZ) in August 1997 and has been its vice president since.
 He was vice president of the restructured Christian Democratic People's Party from 2002.
 He has been president of the National Board since 2003.